 Athletic TrainingCollege of Education and Human Sciences

-Completion of the academic major including work experiences will also make the athletic training student eligible to take the National Athletic Trainers Association Board of Certification (NATA-BOC) examination upon completion of the bachelor's degree.
+Completion of the academic major, including clinical experiences, will also make you eligible to take the Board of Certification (BOC) examination.

-Upon successful completion of the certification exam, the certified athletic trainer can seek employment at public or private schools, colleges, universities, professional sports, and industrial or clinical sites.
+After successful completion of the certification exam, as a certified athletic trainer you can seek employment at:

 The NEBRASKA difference

 At the University of Nebraska Athletic Department, we have:

 - nationally recognized faculty and athletic medicine staff

 - world-class facilities

 - an education program accredited by the Commission on Accreditation of Athletic Training Education (CAATE)